How to Make Patriotic Upcycled Bunting Two Different Ways

 - Ribbon scraps, I keep all ribbon scraps from presents and packaging and have quite a collection of especially red ones from Valentine’s gifts.
 If you haven’t got any you can normally by a variety pack from your craft store.

 - Navy blue bias binding

 - Denim sewing machine needles

 - Scissors,or rotary cutter, thread, cardboard & sewing machine.

 Depending on how long you want your bunting will determine how many pairs of jeans and how much ribbon.

 How to make your upcycled denim bunting

-- To sew your bunting triangles together in a long garland, fold over your blue ribbon and pin this to the top of your triangle.
+5. To sew your denim bunting triangles together in a long garland, fold over your blue ribbon and pin this to the top of your triangle.
 Make sure that you place the denim in between the ribbon fold.
 Then simply sew your denim bunting flags to the blue ribbon.
-All you need now is a party !
+All you need now is a party!

-I first made my Union Jack bunting in 2012 for the Queen’s Diamond Jubilee when we had a street party.
+I first made my Union Jack denim bunting in 2012 for the Queen’s Diamond Jubilee when we had a street party.
 I got it out again for the royal wedding in 2013.
-It’s been sitting in a draw since then but will be back on display next weekend for Harry and Megans Wedding.
+It’s been sitting in a drawer since then but will be back on display next weekend for Harry and Megan’s Wedding

 If you are looking for more upcycled denim projects check out my page.